Baker Lake, Nunavut: Climate

 Baker Lake features a subarctic climate (Köppen climate classification: Dfc), bordering closely on a tundra climate, with short, cool summers and long, extremely cold winters.
 Winters run from October/November until April/May with temperatures averaging between −21 and −25 C. In contrast to Fairbanks, Alaska on a similar parallel, May is a subfreezing month and June is chilly considering the long hours of daylight.

-Summers are usually cool, short and rainy; but can be hot and sometimes humid; with a record high of 33.6 C. Under the Nordenskjöld formula for distinguishing polar from non-polar climates, however, Baker Lake's climate is polar (Köppen ET) because with a coldest-month mean of −31.3 C, the warmest-month mean would need be above 12.1 C to keep Baker Lake out of the polar category, while Baker Lake's warmest-month mean is only 11.6 C — the lack of trees at Baker Lake vindicates this judgement.
+Summers are usually cool, short and rainy, but can be hot and sometimes humid; the record high is 33.6 C. Under the Nordenskjöld formula for distinguishing polar from non-polar climates, however, Baker Lake's climate is polar (Köppen ET) because with a coldest-month mean of −31.3 C, the warmest-month mean would need to be above 12.1 C to keep Baker Lake out of the polar category, while Baker Lake's warmest-month mean is only 11.6 C. The lack of trees at Baker Lake vindicates this judgement.